 I am a Christian, husband, father and entrepreneur living in Te Awamutu, New Zealand.
 My name is Dominic Tennant, but I’m more commonly known online as Bnonn (pronounced “non”), so I publish under the name Dominic Bnonn Tennant.
 I was brought to faith in 2004, after several years as an outspoken atheist, when finally God clouted me over the head with a Christian who actually knew what the Bible says—my now-wife, Smokey the Magnificent.

 Since I have a background of sorts in philosophy and writing, and I was acutely aware of how many Christians didn’t adequately think through their faith (because I’d spent a lot of time as an atheist ruining their days), I created this blog.
-The idea is to glorify and uphold the truth of God’s word for believers who are interested in biblical philosophy, theology, and apologetics.
+The idea is to glorify and uphold the truth of God’s word for believers who are interested in biblical theology and philosophy.

 You’re probably wondering where I stand on a whole bunch of issues, so let me break it down for you real quick: